foonleungkf/Random-Grouping/README.md

 # App Name : Random-Grouping
+# Programming Lang : Angular 4
+# App Lang : Chinese

-This project is small tool for random grouping.
+This is a practise project with small tool for random grouping.